 Having mother wound is very painful, but you can heal from it.
 Even if it has impacted your life in many ways so far, it does not have to determine your future.
 You can heal and rewrite your destiny.

-If you are looking to have therapy to address your mother wound, please take a look at my services page.
+Therapy can help you to heal from past hurts, if you are looking to have therapy to address your mother wound, please take a look at my services page on childhood trauma.

 McBride, K. (2013).
 Will I ever be good enough?
 Healing the daughters of narcissistic mothers.